-Schoeps himself shares Rosenzweig's main thesis.
-Schoeps claims "that the Jewish revelation is final and unsurpassable for orthodox Jews, but none the less the modern Jew with a sense of realities may admit that outside Israel, and without any direct significance for Israel, there may take place in the world other revelations and other covenants."
-Even though "the view that Jesus is a divine person in the Godhead, as taught by the church, must remain obscure to them [the Jews] and will sound as blasphemous to-day as it did 1,900 years ago to the high priest" and therefore is "opposed to the usual Jewish opinion", Schoeps nevertheless, from "a modern sense of history" calls it "something powerfully new".
-And he continues: "As far as I can see, there is no prejudice on the part of the Jews against the salvation of non-Jews."
-123 "The New Testament is glad tidings only for the nations of the world, and the latter bear witness to it in the polyphony of the Christian churches and communities centred in Christ," Schoeps says.
-Schoeps poses the question "how far Christian dogmatics may be ready to grant the existence of an absolute revelation apart from its own, such as would except Israel from the sphere of its saving proclamation."
-He formulates the difficulties without beating about the bush.
-The issue is complicated, among other things, by "the fact that Jesus' original sense of mission was directed towards His own people".
-Schoeps' own answer to this is: "However, the continued existence of Israel almost 2,000 years post Christum natum, still undisturbed in its consciousness of being God's covenant people, is testimony that the old covenant has not been abrogated, that as the covenant of Israel it continues to exist along-side the wider human covenant of the Christian church."
-Schoeps describes the problems in a disarmingly honest way: "We stand in obvious opposition to the view of history outlined by Paul.
+"The New Testament is glad tidings only for the nations of the world, and the latter bear witness to it in the polyphony of the Christian churches and communities centred in Christ," Schoeps says.
+He poses the question "how far Christian dogmatics may be ready to grant the existence of an absolute revelation apart from its own, such as would except Israel from the sphere of its saving proclamation."
+He formulates the difficulties without beating around the bush.
+The issue is complicated, among other things, by "the fact that Jesus' original sense of mission was directed towards His own people."
+Schoeps' own answer to this is: "However, the continued existence of Israel almost 2,000 years post Christum natum, still undisturbed in its consciousness of being God's covenant people, is testimony that the old covenant has not been abrogated, that as the covenant of Israel it continues to exist along-side the wider human covenant of the Christian Church."
+Schoeps describes the problems in a disarmingly honest way:

+We stand in obvious opposition to the view of history outlined by Paul.
 But we have taken into account the possibility that Paul falsely interpreted the will of God, that his understanding of saving history was a subjective judgment and an objective error.
-Although his view became official church teaching, the question of revision of this might now be raised, one result of which would be to correct the church's iudgment on Israel in such a way as would involve the abandonment of the church's mission to the Jews.
-For to speak of the blinding and hardening of the Jews was a mistake, which might even now be rectified."
-124
+Although his view became official church teaching, the question of revision of this might now be raised, one result of which would be to correct the church's judgment on Israel in such a way as would involve the abandonment of the church's mission to the Jews.
+For to speak of the blinding and hardening of the Jews was a mistake, which might even now be rectified.